strncat/strncat.github.io/_posts/2019-07-26-random-variables.markdown

 <b>Cumulative Distribution Function</b>
 </div>
 <br>
-Now instead of defining the probability that a random variable $$X$$ takes on a particular value, we define a new function, the cumulative distribution function (CDF) that gives the probability that $$X$$ is less than or equal to a particular value.
+Suppose we're interested in the probability that a random variables, $$X$$, is less than or equal to a particular value, $$C$$.
+One way to do this is to sum all the probabilities for all the values that $$X$$ can take up to $$C$$.
+An easier way to do this is to use the cumulative distribution function (CDF) that gives the probability that $$X$$ is less than or equal to a particular value, specifically
 <div center>
 $$
 \begin{align*}